Terapon Adhahn: Early life and education

 Adhahn was born in Bangkok, Thailand to Pennsiri Bower and a Thai father.
 As a child, Adhahn was allegedly raped repeatedly by an older sibling.
 It was also reported that his father physically abused him until his parents divorced around the time Adhahn was 3 or 4.
 After Adhahn's father left, his mother married an American serviceman named John Bower and the family moved to San Diego in 1977.

 Career

-Following Adhahn's high school graduation, Adhahn took part in traditional Buddhist ceremonies and became a Buddhist monk.
+Following his high school graduation, Adhahn took part in traditional Buddhist ceremonies and became a Buddhist monk.

 He later became a legal United States resident and enlisted in the United States Army.
-Adhahn married Barbara Harris Adhahn in 1986 and had two children.
-In his two tours of duty, Adhahn would serve at Fort Dix in New Jersey, Germany and Fort Lewis.
+Adhahn married Barbara Harris in 1986 and had two children.
+In his two tours of duty, Adhahn would serve at Fort Dix in New Jersey, Germany, and Fort Lewis.
 His wife went with him.
 In 1989, he moved to Western Washington and settled in Tacoma.
 Investigators believe he may have visited the area prior to his move.
 Adhahn separated from his wife in September 1990 and filed for divorce in May 1998.
 Around this time Adhahn was living with another woman who gave birth to a son.
 For a time, he lived with his aunt in Fort Worth, Texas.